-Alison Arngrim: He was HILARIOUS!
+He was hilarious!
 He was the first to arrive on set every day and the last to leave.
 You always knew he was there, because you’d hear that high pitched giggle of his – like a girl!

 It was amazing that someone could be such a joker, so full of humor and giggles and making fun of everything one minute and so completely serious and obsessed with making the perfect TV show the next.

 Anyone who worked on “Little House” will tell you, they’ve never worked so hard, or had so much fun – and never all in the same place!